AndreasPK/bench_hc_libs/README.md

 Commit ids reference my [GHC fork](https://github.com/AndreasPK/ghc/tree/layoutOpt) and might not stay valid if I perform rebases or similar cleanup work.

+## Results

+These are chronological, so scroll down for the lastest result.

 ### Speedup Results - Commit 619d38e73a31409b7eeacc2521f71e57264c67e0

 Higher is better